mleager/Kubernetes-Basics/4-Secrets & ConfigMaps/README.md

 # Secrets & ConfigMaps

 Perform the following actions on your minikube:
-- Create a secret
+1. Create a secret
-- Access a secret from a Pod
+2. Access a secret from a Pod
-- Create a configmap
+3. Create a configmap
-- Access a configmap from a Pod
+4. Access a configmap from a Pod

-### Note on Secrets
+### Note on Secrets:
 - Secrets and NOT Encrypted, they're only encoded ( anyone can decode )
 - Do NOT check-in Secret Objects to your Repos
 - Secrets are not Encrypted be default in ETCD ( must enable Encryption-at-Rest )